Champions League: Timo Werner ends drought as RB Leipzig dominate Spurs | DW | 19.02.2020

 And Julian Nagelsmann’s men continued to control possession and create chances.
 Patrik Schick headed just wide from a corner and Werner shot straight at Lloris when in a great position.
 The 23-year-old will have regretted toe-poking it with his right and not hitting it left-footed.

 Jose Mourinho’s side had no answer and only came into the game once Leipzig had taken the lead and begun to tire.
-But, a string of free-kicks aside, one of which from Lo Celso produced an outstanding flying save from Peter Gulacsi, they never really threatened.
+But, a string of free-kicks aside, one of which from Giovani Lo Celso produced an outstanding flying save from Peter Gulacsi, they never really threatened, and RB held on for a famous victory.

 FULL-TIME: Tottenham Hotspur 0-1 RB Leipzig